zsh-is-life/zsh-is-life.github.io/_posts/2025-03-21-setup-your-own-blog-on-github-pages.md

 # Quick Crash Course on Setting Up on your own Blog on Github Pages

 This guide will make use of Jekyll to generate your own blog.
-There are alternatives to Jekyll, like Hugo, Hexo etc.
+There are alternatives to Jekyll, like Hugo, Hexo etc. but I'll stick with Jekyll.
+This guide is directed towards Linux users, though macOS users may be able to follow along just fine.
+Windows users should consider installing [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) on their computer.

 ### Steps